Load-Balanced Fractional Repetition Codes: codes

-\begin{prop} An FR $\C$ described by adjacency graph $G_{\C}$ is a \abbr code if and only if $G_{\C}$ has no $4$- or $6$-cycles.\end{prop} Theorem~\ref{theorem:frpgraphs} shows how we can check that the code shown in Figure~\ref{fig:frexamples2}(b) is indeed an \abbr code; indeed, it is straightforward to verify that the associated graph has no 4 or 6 cycles.
+\begin{thm} An FR $\C$ described by adjacency graph $G_{\C}$ is a \abbr code if and only if $G_{\C}$ has no $4$- or $6$-cycles.\end{thm} Theorem~\ref{theorem:frpgraphs} shows how we can check that the code shown in Figure~\ref{fig:frexamples2}(b) is indeed an \abbr code; indeed, it is straightforward to verify that the associated graph has no $4$- or $6$-cycles.

 We prove the two directions of Theorem~\ref{theorem:frpgraphs} in Lemmas~\ref{lemma:graphtoFR} and \ref{lemma:frptograph} below.
 Before we prove the theorem, we note that this may be surprising.
 Graphs without $4$- or $6$-cycles have been useful in constructing batch codes~\cite{dimakis2014batch}; however, those connections are not a tight characterization.
 In contrast, Theorem~\ref{theorem:frpgraphs} shows that the load-balancing property that we are after---a very operational definition---is in fact \em equivalent \em to this very combinatorial statement. \begin{lemma} Let $G_{\C} = ({\cal V}_1,{\cal V}_2,E)$ be a bi-regular bipartite graph without $4$- or $6$-cycles, such that $|{\cal V}_1| = n$, $|{\cal V}_2| =\theta$, with left degree $\alpha$ and right degree $\rho$.
 Then $G_{\C}$ is the adjacency graph of a $\FRp$ \abbr code $\C$. \end{lemma} \begin{proof} Suppose that $G_{\C}$ is as above.
 Properties~\ref{frdef:size} and~\ref{frdef:rep} of \abbr codes follow for $\C$ directly from the definition of $G_{\C}$.